 Our non-employee directors (other than directors designated for election by a stockholder having director nomination rights) are required to own Common Stock with a value equal to five times the annual cash retainer payable to directors.
 Non-employee directors have five years from the later of May 1, 2008 or the date of their election as directors to attain this ownership level.
-All of our non-employee directors subject to this requirement are in compliance as of the date of this Proxy Statement, although compliance is not required for another two years.
+All of our non-employee directors subject to this requirement are in compliance as of the date of this Proxy Statement.
+Mr. Figuereo, who became a director in 2011, is not yet required to have obtained his ownership level.